saltyorg/docs/docs/sandbox/apps/minecraft.md

 For individual servers, you can change things such as memory using custom docker envs.
 See instructions on inventory [here](../../saltbox/inventory/index.md)

-For a single install, the inventory paths will look like this `minecraft_docker_image_tag`
+For a single install, the inventory vars will look like this `minecraft_docker_image_tag`.

 When you have set up multiple servers, they will all use the `minecraft_docker_image_tag` settings as a default.
 To override this use the instance name instead.
-E.g `instanceName_docker_image_tag`
+E.g `instanceName_docker_image_tag`.

 ``` yaml title="Inventory"